 (b) Juniors with handicaps of 28 or less can play CASUAL golf between 10.00am and 12.00 Noon, and after 3.00pm.

 (c) Any Junior can play CASUAL golf after 3.00pm.

 (d) Under 18 Junior Girls with a handicap of 36 or less can play in their respective Club Competition providing their card is

 12.1 Name: Stocksfield Golf Club Ladies’ Section

-12.2 Object: to organise matches and competitions according to Ladies Golf Union Regulations and social events for the benefit of Lady Members of the Club.
+12.2 Object: to organise matches and competitions according to England Golf Regulations and social events for the benefit of Lady Members of the Club.

-12.3 Management: The management and control of the Ladies Section shall be entrusted to a Committee composed of the Captain, Vice-Captain, Hon.
-Secretary, Treasurer and Handicap Secretary who will be elected at every AGM of the Ladies Section to serve for one year and 6 other Lady Members who will be elected at each AGM and who will serve for 2 years and each year 3 of the 6 Members will resign, but may seek re-election.
+12.3 Management: The management and control of the Ladies Section shall be entrusted to a Committee composed of the Captain, Vice-Captain, Secretary, Treasurer, Competitions Secretary and Handicap Secretary who will be elected at every AGM of the Ladies Section to serve for one year and 4 other Lady Members who will be elected at each AGM and who will serve for 2 years and each year 2 of the 4 Members will resign, but may seek re-election.